lasseegholm/BetaFeedback/README.md

 - Please precise your OS and version of TweakStyle you're using

-#### What to expect
+### What to expect

 __TweakStyle is in an early stage__.
 REALLY

 Some features are not yet implemented, others need to be improved.
-Don't expect something completely ready for end user.
+Don't expect something completely ready for end user.<br>

-The purpose of this Beta is to let you feel the spirit of TweakStyle and to get your opinion.
+The purpose of this Beta is to let you feel the spirit of TweakStyle and to get your opinion.<br>
 Your feedback is important and will help us to prioritise and orientate the development.

 - What do you find the most cool, valuable?